Nick-Tallguy/Nick-Tallguy.github.io/_posts/cs/0600-12-10-setting-up-postgresql_cs.md

 Vytvoření databáze
 --------------------

-Teď, když máme nainstalovaný všechen potřebný software, vytvoříme si databázi.
-Použijeme k tomu pgAdmin III, což je klient grafické databáze pro dotazování a úpravy databází.
+Now that we have installed all of the necessary software, we will create a database.
+We will use pgAdmin 4, which is a graphical database client that is useful for querying and modifying databází.

 ![pgadmin3][]

-PgAdmin III je oficiální klient pro PostgreSQL a umožňuje vám využít jazyk SQL k manipulaci s datovými tabulkami.
-Vytvářet a manipulovat s databázemi je možné i pomocí příkazové řádky, ale tentokrát půjdeme snadnější cestou v podobě pgAdmin III.
+PgAdmin 4 is the official client for PostgreSQL and lets you use the SQL language to manipulate your data tables.
+It is also possible to create and manipulate databases from the command-line, but for now, pgAdmin 4 is an easy way to get started.

-Otevřete pgAdmin III.
-Měl by být ve Start Menu pod Všemi Programy -> PostgreSQL 9.3 -> pgAdmin III.
+Open pgAdmin 4.
+It should be in the Start Menu under All Programs -> PostgreSQL 9.3 > pgAdmin 4.

 ![pgadmin3 start][]